Contents

 There is no need to search the web, find the website, and manually enter the product description and pricing in the purchase order solution.

-Sometimes, it is easier to browse a vendor’s website instead of creating your catalog.
+Sometimes, browsing a vendor’s website is easier than creating your catalog.

 Instead of creating a product catalog, you can link your purchasing system to the vendor’s website.

-Employees can choose what they need to purchase and then send the data back to the purchasing system for approval.
+Employees can choose what to purchase and then send the data back to the purchasing system for approval.

 Here is an example of vendor catalogs(a.k.a punchouts):